Consulta OnLine (periodico online) ISSN 1971-9892

 The paper analyses the Constitutional Court,

-benefits for non-EU citizens.
-The present work seeks to offer a broader view of
+for non-EU citizens.
+The present work seeks to offer a broader view of the

 common thread.
 In both sentences, the Constitutional Court arrived at two